secretstartups/handbook/content/handbook/business-technology/enterprise-applications/guides/salesforce-mobile.md

 1. Open the Salesforce app.
 2. On the Login page, select **Use Custom Domain** in the bottom right-hand corner.
-3. In the "Custom Domain" field enter `gitlab`, select **Continue**
+3. In the "Custom Domain" field enter `gitlab`, select **Continue**.
-4. On the login page, select Log in with Okta
+4. On the login page, select **Log in with Okta**.
-5. Enter your Okta username and password, select Verify
+5. Enter your Okta username and password, select **Verify**.
-6. You'll be presented with options to verify your identity, select Use Okta FastPass
+6. You'll be presented with options to verify your identity, select `Use Okta FastPass`.
-    1. Warning: Selecting Security Key or Biometric Authentication may cause an error and be unable to login
+    1. Warning: Selecting **Security Key or Biometric Authentication** may cause an error and be unable to login.
 7. Verify your identity in Okta Verify and complete any additional login prompts.
-Biometric is required
+Biometric is required.
-8. You'll be redirected back to the Salesforce App and the authentication process is complete
+8. You'll be redirected back to the Salesforce App and the authentication process is complete.
-    1. If this is your first time logging in, you may need to select Allow on the "Allow Access?" page
+    1. If this is your first time logging in, you may need to select **Allow** on the "Allow Access?" page.
-9. You have logged into the Salesforce app 🎉
+9. You have logged into the Salesforce app 🎉.

 #### Alternative Method

-1. Open the Salesforce app
+1. Open the Salesforce app.
-2. On the Log In page, select the menu (three-dots) in the top right-hand corner
+2. On the Log In page, select the menu (three-dots) in the top right-hand corner.
-3. Select Change Server
+3. Select **Change Server**.
-4. Select Add Connection
+4. Select **Add Connection**.
 5. Give the new connection a name (e.g. Gitlab)
-6. Enter https://gitlab.my.salesforce.com for the url, then select Apply
+6. Enter `https://gitlab.my.salesforce.com` for the URL, then select **Apply**.
-7. Select the newly created connection
+7. Select the newly created connection.
-8. Select the <- arrow to return to the Login page
+8. Select the <- arrow to return to the Login page.
-9. On the login page, select Log in with Okta
+9. On the login page, select **Log in with Okta**.
-10. Enter your Okta username and password, select Verify
+10. Enter your Okta username and password, select **Verify**.
 11. You'll be presented with options to verify your identity, select
-    1. Use Okta FastPass to login via Okta Verify
+    1. `Use Okta FastPass` to login via Okta Verify.
     2. Verify your identity in Okta Verify and complete any additional login prompts.
-Biometric is required
+Biometric is required.
-12. You'll be redirected back to the Salesforce App and the authentication process is complete
+12. You'll be redirected back to the Salesforce App and the authentication process is complete.
-    1. If this is your first time logging in, you may need to select Allow on the "Allow Access?" page
+    1. If this is your first time logging in, you may need to select **Allow** on the "Allow Access?" page.
-13. You have logged into the Salesforce app 🎉
+13. You have logged into the Salesforce app 🎉.

 ### iOS

 #### Recommended Method

-1. Open the Salesforce app
+1. Open the Salesforce app.
-2. on the Login page, select Use Custom Domain in the bottom right-hand corner
+2. on the Login page, select Use Custom Domain in the bottom right-hand corner.
-3. In the "Custom Domain" field enter gitlab, select Continue
+3. In the "Custom Domain" field enter `gitlab`, select **Continue**.
-4. On the login page, select Log in with Okta
+4. On the login page, select **Log in with Okta**.
-5. Enter your Okta username and password, select Verify
+5. Enter your Okta username and password, select **Verify**.
-6. You'll be presented with options to verify your identity, select Use Okta FastPass
+6. You'll be presented with options to verify your identity, select `Use Okta FastPass`.
-    1. Warning: Selecting Security Key or Biometric Authentication may cause an error and be unable to login
+    1. Warning: Selecting **Security Key or Biometric Authentication** may cause an error and be unable to login.
 7. Verify your identity in Okta Verify and complete any additional login prompts.
-Biometric is required
+Biometric is required.
-8. You'll be redirected back to the Salesforce App and the authentication process is complete
+8. You'll be redirected back to the Salesforce App and the authentication process is complete.
-    1. If this is your first time logging in, you may need to select Allow on the "Allow Access?" page
+    1. If this is your first time logging in, you may need to select **Allow** on the "Allow Access?" page.
-9. You have logged into the Salesforce app 🎉
+9. You have logged into the Salesforce app 🎉.

 #### Alternative Method

-1. Open the Salesforce app
+1. Open the Salesforce app.
-2. On the Log In page, select the ⚙ icon
+2. On the Log In page, select the ⚙ icon.
-3. Select ➕ to add a login host
+3. Select ➕ to add a login host.
-4. Give the new host a label (e.g. Gitlab)
+4. Give the new host a label (e.g. Gitlab).
-5. Enter gitlab.my.salesforce.com for the host name, then select Done
+5. Enter `gitlab.my.salesforce.com` for the host name, then select **Done**.
-6. Select the newly created host
+6. Select the newly created host.
-7. On the login page, select Log in with Okta
+7. On the login page, select **Log in with Okta**.
-8. Enter your Okta username and password, select Verify
+8. Enter your Okta username and password, select **Verify**.
 9. You'll be presented with options to verify your identity, select
-    1. Use Okta FastPass to login via Okta Verify
+    1. `Use Okta FastPass` to login via Okta Verify.
     2. Verify your identity in Okta Verify and complete any additional login prompts.
-Biometric is required
+Biometric is required.
-10. You'll be redirected back to the Salesforce App and the authentication process is complete
+10. You'll be redirected back to the Salesforce App and the authentication process is complete.
-    1. If this is your first time logging in, you may need to select Allow on the "Allow Access?" page
+    1. If this is your first time logging in, you may need to select **Allow** on the "Allow Access?" page.
-11. You have logged into the Salesforce app 🎉
+11. You have logged into the Salesforce app 🎉.

 ## FAQ